What Is That Yellowish-White Powder on My Car Battery?

-Hi.
 I am having an issue with my rusty old truck.
-It has always ran well and was never any problem to start.
+It has always run well, and it never had any problems.
 The other day, I opened the hood and noticed some fuzzy yellowish white stuff on top of the battery.
-Not much but enough to notice.
+It wasn't much, but it was enough that I noticed.
 I topped up the washer fluid and closed her up.
-I also plugged it in as it was supposed to get cold, overnight.
-Next day, I was out and about.
-I had a problem.
-I tried to start my truck.
-The dashboard lights came on (not sure about headlights, etc.) but nothing else happened.
-I did not hear anything.
-It did not struggle nor did I hear a click sound.
-I tried it a couple times and it started up, as it normally would.
-What are you thoughts, please!!
-I need my beater but am nervous to get stranded.
-Ugh help!!
+I also plugged it in as it was supposed to get cold that night.

 Battery Corrosion and Calcium Build Up

-First, thank you so much for asking your question on my other hub Five Signs Your Car Battery Is Dead.
+First, thank you so much for asking your question.
 Second, thank you for owning an old rusty truck!
-Those are some of the funnest automobiles to own, drive and work on, especially if you're mechanically minded.
+Those are some of the most fun automobiles to own, drive, and work on, especially if you're mechanically minded.

 That being said, old rusty trucks don't provide all that pleasure without plenty of pain.
 It's usually a pain in the gas tank, but occasionally you'll run into little maintenance issues like these, that can cause big problems.